iresearch-toolkit/iresearch/README.md

 make install
 ```
 or
-point LZ4_ROOT at the source directory to build together with iResearch
+point LZ4_ROOT at the source directory to build together with IResearch

 #### install (win32)

-> If compiling iResearch with /MT add add_definitions("/MTd") to the end of
+> If compiling IResearch with /MT add add_definitions("/MTd") to the end of
 > cmake_unofficial/CMakeLists.txt since cmake will ignore the command line argument
 > -DCMAKE_C_FLAGS=/MTd